 The Winter Months Are Hard On Your Vehicle

 While winter no doubt has a certain beauty to it, it can wreak havoc on your vehicle.
 Between the freezing temperatures, excessive amount of moisture, and the salt used to de-ice roadways, the undercarriage of your car can take quite a beating.
-Here at Kudos Import and Performance, we want all of our Chesterfield clients who own BMW vehicles to be able to protect their luxury imports as much as possible.
+Here at Luxury Import Auto Repair Specialist, we want all of our Chesterfield clients who own BMW vehicles to be able to protect their luxury imports as much as possible.
 Road salt can be very damaging to a vehicle and cause rust to form in areas where rust is not desirable (although is rust ever a good thing?).
 In part one of this blog series, we are going to explain why road salt is so bad for your vehicle.

 Road Salt, Like Regular Salt, is Corrosive

 If you have ever visited a beach town, you are probably well aware of the corrosive properties of salt and water mixed together.
 Unfortunately, this corrosive combination is not limited to the coastal states.
 Road salt has been used for decades as an effective method of removing ice from roads, ensuring that people can drive after a snowstorm without fear of sliding.
 Road salt lowers the freezing temperature of the ice on the roads causing it to melt.
 By melting the ice, road salt allows your BMW’s tires to actually make contact with the road, greatly increasing the safety of traveling in areas that experience regular snow.
 While road salt has made life easier for those drivers who live in colder areas of the country, it has also come with one major drawback: rust.